 - Melty Cheese.
 A delicious melty cheese like mozzarella, Fontina, or Provolone (I used all three!) will create that all-important and beloved cheesy goodness.

 - Parmesan.
 A must-have addition to our cheese layers.

 - Stir in the tomato sauce and vinegar.
 Bring to a simmer.

 - Stir together the ricotta and spinach mixture.

 - Add a thin layer of the tomato sauce mixture to the bottom of the baking dish.
 Top with 3 lasagna noodles.

 - Spread more sauce over the noodles, then add half of the ricotta mixture.
 Top with additional sauce and part of the mozzarella.

-- Add 3 more noodles, then spread the remaining ricotta mixture on top.
+- Add 3 more noodles, then spread the remaining cheese mixture on top.
 Top with more mozzarella.

 - Lay the 3 final noodles on top, then add the remaining sauce.